FLDP Frequently Asked Questions

-The Warren CAT Future Leaders Development Program (FLDP) is a 6- to 7-month future leaders training program.
+The Warren CAT Leadership Development Program (LDP) is a paid 12-month future leaders training program.
 Participants in the program rotate through all of our various departments and divisions to get a holistic view of how the company operates.
-At the end of the program, depending on the participants skills and the company’s business needs, participants may be offered a full-time position.
+At the end of the program, depending on the participant’s skills and the company’s business needs, participants may be offered a full-time position.

 How does the recruiting process work?

-Our recruiting process involves three steps, starting with an online application process or an on campus recruiting event, followed by a second phone interview and concluding with top candidates visiting with Warren CAT executives at our headquarters in Midland, TX or Oklahoma City, OK.
+Our recruiting process involves three steps, starting with an online application process or an on-campus recruiting event, followed by a second phone or virtual interview and concluding with top candidates visiting with Warren CAT executives at our headquarters in Midland, TX or Oklahoma City, OK.
 This provides an opportunity for both parties to determine the overall fit for this unique career opportunity.

 Which Warren CAT division will I be working with?

-The FLDP is a companywide program.
+The LDP is a company-wide program.
 Candidates are recruited to participate in the program, not for immediate placement in a specific position or business unit.
 Our objective is to develop high-potential future leaders with the capability of working in a wide array of core company operations.

-The Future Leaders Development Program accepts students who have an unrestricted right to work in the US on a permanent basis.
+The Leadership Development Program accepts students who have an unrestricted right to work in the US on a permanent basis.

 What is the length of the program?

-The FLDP requires geographic mobility.
+The LDP requires geographic mobility.
 What does this mean and how will moving expenses be handled?

-The FLDP offers job rotations throughout our dealership territory.
+The LDP offers job rotations throughout our dealership territory.
 Travel is required to experience some of our rotations.
-Job placement locations vary,and final decisions are made based on the needs of the business and the developmental opportunity for each individual.
+Job placement locations vary, and final decisions are made based on the needs of the business and the developmental opportunity for each individual.
 If a move is required, Warren CAT offers relocation assistance.

 What departments will I see during my job rotations?

 Warren CAT has several divisions and departments that work together to make our organization the dealership of choice.
-During the program, you will be exposed to the following departments: Parts, Machine Shop Service, Machine Field Service, Engine Shop Service, Engine Field Service, Truck Service, Truck Sales, Power Systems Division Fabrication, Machine Rental, Power Rental, Machine Sales, Machine Product Support, Used Equipment, Warranty, Machine Support Services, Corporate Services, and Sitech Technology.
+During the program, you will be exposed to the following departments: Parts, Machine Shop Service, Machine Field Service, Engine Shop Service, Engine Field Service, Power Systems Division Fabrication, Machine Rental, Power Rental, Machine Sales, Machine Product Support, Used Equipment, Warranty, Machine Support Services, Corporate Services and SITECH Technology.
 These rotations enhance leadership skills and help participants gain exposure to all aspects of the business.

-What is the “typical” career path for a graduate of the FLDP?
+What is the “typical” career path for a graduate of the LDP?

 What benefits does Warren CAT offer?

-What are the expectations of the FLDP participants?
+What are the expectations of the LDP participants?

 Like all employees, participants are expected to maintain the highest standards of personal and professional integrity, a strong ethical code and professionalism at all times.
 Participants must take advantage of every opportunity to learn about all aspects of the heavy equipment industry.
 They will attend meetings and trainings, complete special projects, assist with events, offer honest feedback, be open to feedback and develop relationships with leaders across the organization.